lucascouts/bentoo/README.md

 # Bentoo

-An user-friendly Stage4 of Funtoo Linux.
+Bentōō is an initiative to distribute an user-friendly version of Funtoo linux Stage4 to new users, with more update packages, focusing on agility, security privacy and games.

 ## with local overlays